Having a baby is not a joke.

 However, do make some plans to get back to your dream.
 1 hour or 2 hours a week is enough to remind yourself what to do.

-Self-care tip 11: Believe in yourself
+Quick self care tips for moms 11: Believe in yourself

 There are many different experiences and books about how to raise a baby.
 And those books are not always consistent.